gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The tentacle was rising from the remains of Dockety's chest light like a cobra and turning toward her.

-She grabbed the lever with both hands and pushed it down the rest of the way with all her might.
+She grabbed the lever with both hands and pulled down with all her might.
 *Scrraaaaape.*
-The lever locked into position.
+The lever grated into position.

 A dim orange light came on overhead.
 "Shecuridy shyshdem dishengaged,"